Know before you Go – Uganda Travel Tips and Practical Advice

 Preparing for your Trip to Uganda:

-Read up about Uganda, both our Kabiza Wilderness Safaris website have lots of helpful information about Uganda which will be most helpful.
+Read up about Uganda, both on our Kabiza Wilderness Safaris (bookmark it) website which has lots of helpful information about Uganda which will be most helpful.
 However read out local newspapers, join us on facebook for daily updates about the Pearl of Africa.

 If you are coming to Uganda on Safari the traditional Way is to fly into Entebbe International Airport and explore the country from there.